wp-plugins/lightbox-plus/readme.txt

 * WordPress 2.8+
 * PHP 5+ (Required)
+* PHP mbstring extension (preferred but no longer required)

 Support for PHP 4 has been completely removed - DO NOT UPDATE if you want Lightbox Plus to work with PHP 4.